 Welcome to the website of Larissa (Kat) Tracy, Ph.D., Professor of Medieval Literature at Longwood University in Farmville, Virginia.

-My main area of specialty, comparative studies of violence, torture, and brutality in literature of the medieval world is the subject of my monograph Torture and Brutality in Medieval Literature: Negotiations of National Identity, recently published by D.S.
+My main area of specialty, comparative studies of violence, torture, and brutality in literature of the medieval world is the subject of my monograph Torture and Brutality in Medieval Literature: Negotiations of National Identity, published by D.S.
 Brewer in 2012.
 My most recent volume, Castration and Culture in the Middle Ages (D.S.
 Brewer, 2103), brings together a variety of essays on the reality of castration in law and literature.
 Jeff Massey and I co-edited a collection of essays on beheading, released by Brill in 2012, Heads Will Roll: Decapitation in the Medieval and Early Modern Imagination.
 My first book Women of the Gilte Legende: A Selection of Middle English Saints’ Lives was published by D.S.
 Brewer in April 2003 and was released in paperback in March 2012.
+I am the General Editor for Eolas: The Journal of the American Society of Irish Medieval Studies, and the series editor for Brill’s Explorations in Medieval Culture.

 I participated in a National Endowment for the Humanities summer teaching institute on Inquisitions and Persecutions in Sixteenth Century Europe and the Americas at the University of Maryland in 2005.
 In 2003, I participated in an NEH research seminar on Old French Fabliaux and the Medieval Sense of the Comic at Yale University.